 Candidates for promotion in the Department of Health Sciences Education must demonstrate excellence in teaching in their field.
-Candidates are also expected to demonstrate significant level of service, including working towards or attaining leadership roles, committee service and community involvement.
+Candidates are also expected to demonstrate a significant level of service, including working towards or attaining leadership roles, committee service and community involvement.
 Evidence of scholarly activity is expected of those seeking promotion within the department.
+Candidates may select either the Research or Clinical tracks which are described below.